Breast lift surgery (mastopexy) is a surgical procedure designed to reshape and lift the breasts to a more youthful position.

-The aim of breast lift surgery (mastopexy) at Dr Chaithan Reddy’s plastic surgery clinics in North Shore and Norwest, NSW is to reshape the breasts to a more youthful appearance.
-Most often, women choose to pursue this procedure when they have breasts that are saggy or ptotic.
-These shifts in the female body can be associated with the natural process or ageing, but it is also seen in women who have breast-fed their children, or women who have experienced considerable weight loss.
+Dr Chaithan Reddy’s performs this procedure at his North Shore, Norwest and Weastmead plastic surgery clinics for women who have sagging or ptotic breasts.
+This shift in the female body can be associated with the natural process or ageing.
+It is also seen in women who have breastfed their children, or women who have experienced considerable weight loss.

 While motherhood brings many joys, several changes in the breast occur.
-There is often a stretching of the breast ligaments, and also a deflation in the volume of breast glandular tissue.
+There is often a stretching of the breast ligaments, as well as a deflation in the volume of breast glandular tissue.
 As a result the breast often appears deflated and saggy, with a nipple and areola that sit low on the breast mound.
 In extreme cases, the nipple may even be pointing downwards and located towards the bottom of the breast, rather than at the front of the breast.

 By undergoing breast lift surgery, patients are able to counteract many of these changes.
-Dr Reddy combines his finely honed surgical skills with a native eye for aesthetics to produce consistently beautiful, natural-looking results for his breast lift patients.
-If you are interested in finding out how you could benefit from a breast lift, we would like to invite you to schedule a consultation with Dr Reddy at The Plastic Clinic & Medispa, serving Sydney’s Upper North Shore, Lower North Shore, Norwest, and Newcastle regions.
+Dr Reddy combines his finely honed surgical skills with a native eye for aesthetics to produce superior and natural-looking results.

 Women with deflated or sagging breasts are good candidates for a breast lift at our plastic surgery practices in the Norwest and North Shore regions of Sydney.
 A breast lift procedure is designed to reposition your nipple to a higher position giving the appearance of youth, as well as reshaping your breasts to achieve a more pleasing aesthetic contour.